Chapter 13 bankruptcy can discharge non support obligations associated with a divorce that are non-dischargeable in Chapter 7.

 The bankruptcy-proof divorce

-Here are five strategies to insulate the division of assets and debts from upset by a Chapter 13 bankruptcy by one of the former spouses.
+Strategies to insulate the division of assets and debts from upset by a Chapter 13 bankruptcy by one of the former spouses need not be complicated.

 1. Eliminate all existing debts